Kalu-Emeka/portfolio-2-/README.md

-# 💼 Boluwatife Adeyemi - Portfolio
+# 💼 Kalu Emeka - Portfolio

 Welcome to my portfolio website repository!
-This site showcases my work as a Software Engineer, featuring my skills, experience, projects, and testimonials from clients.
+This site showcases my work as a Frontend Developer, featuring my skills, experience, projects, and testimonials from clients.
 Built with modern web technologies, this portfolio is designed to be a simple yet effective representation of my professional journey.

 ## 🌐 Live Demo

-Check out the live site here: [Boluwatife Adeyemi Portfolio](https://finzyphinzy.vercel.app/)
+Check out the live site here: [Kalu Emeka Portfolio](https://tech-emeka.netlify.app/)

 ## 📁 Project Structure